webmaster442/XAMLPowerToys2015/README.md

   * The Path for the Entry control Text property is set to Person.FirstName.
   * The Control Label and Placeholder text have been defaulted by splitting the property name at each capital letter.
   * The Control has been defaulted based on the property data type.
 You can change it if required for your application.
-  * The Keyboard as been defaulted bassed on the property data type.
+  * The Keyboard as been defaulted based on the property data type.
 You can changed it if required for your application.
 * You can reorder the controls by dragging them up or down in the layout surface.
 * You can remove a control by dragging it back to the properties listing it was dragged from.